March 08, 2019

 Upward Facing Dog – Urdhva Mukha Svanasana

-This posture is not suitable for beginners, it is often included in stronger yoga practices and used as a transission during Surya Namaskar (sun salutation).
+This posture is not suitable for beginners, it is often included in stronger yoga practices and used as a transition during Surya Namaskar (sun salutation).

-If this posture does not feel comfortable try cobra, keep your hips on the floor and lift your chest and start by just placing your forearms to the ground with your elbows just in front of your shoulders.
+If this posture does not feel comfortable try bhujangasana - the cobra pose, keep your hips on the floor and lift your chest and start by just placing your forearms to the ground with your elbows just in front of your shoulders.

 How to Perform Upward Facing Dog – Urdhva Mukha Svanasana